 The building was completely redesigned and rebuilt to be an exact replica of the original and it opened its doors in 2014.

-No list of things to do in Sarajevo is complete without including a visit to the vibrant and cool Bascarsija area, one of the most historic and popular areas for tourists in Sarajevo.
+No Sarajevo itinerary is complete without including a visit to the vibrant and cool Bascarsija area, one of the most historic and popular areas for tourists in Sarajevo.

 This area was once an Ottoman-era market and historically hasn’t held any private residences.
 At one time, it was much bigger than it was today, however, due to the fact that so much of the area was made of wood, it has been razed numerous times throughout history by destructive fires.